ibsukru/pizzaStore/README.md

 * Css Modules and Service workers by default

 ## Architecture 🏛
+* Functional
 * State as single source of truth
-* All components actions and reducers are pure functions
+* All components, actions and reducers are stateless

 ## How to 🤔